This week’s blog comes by popular demand from many parents specifically asking for ways of helping their child or teen with screen addiction.

 Whilst it can be tempting to use screens as a behaviour incentive or consequence, this can often spiral into bigger arguments at home.
 Screen time is a part of your child’s life that isn’t going away and so we’re much more likely to create harmony at home if we acknowledge this whilst setting limits.
 For example, it might be that you agree that an hour each night is reasonable and that this is part of your child’s daily routine that gives them access to their wider social life.
 At the same time, we might still set limits around when this time might be – after homework is completed for example.

-Schedule A Consultation with The Youth Fairy for Screen Addiction
+Schedule a Consultation with The Youth Fairy for Screen Addiction

 If your child is struggling with screen time addiction and you are tired of tackling the endless arguments at home, we can help.